 Google Analytics is removing Universal Analytics and deleting all of your historical data

-Luckily, Fathom is building a Universal Google Analytics importer to migrate your Google Analytics data from being gone forever.
+Luckily, Fathom has built a Universal Analytics + GA4 importer to migrate your Google Analytics data from being gone forever.

 April 14, 2022